just-animate/just-animate/README.md

 - Full timeline control \(reverse, pause, cancel, playbackRate, and seek\)
 - Extendable timeline designed to make it simple to use multiple animation engines
 - Built-in tween engine that works with CSS Variables and regular objects alike
-- Plugin for Web Animation API
+- Add Web Animation API animations as sub-timelines.
 - Alternate and repeat a complex series of animations (yo-yo)

 > This project is powered by your stars [so ^ star it please](https://github.com/just-animate/just-animate/stargazers).

 ## Getting Started

-- Read the documentation on [just-animate.com](https://just-animate.github.io/basic-usage/)
+- Read the documentation on [just-animate.com]() // TODO
-- Try a live demo of it on CodePen: [Rubber band ball demo](https://codepen.io/notoriousb1t/pen/vJJEdo/?editors=0110)
+- Try a live demo of it on CodePen: [Simple Demo]() // TODO
-- See what other people have build here: [Just Animate 2 Demos](https://codepen.io/collection/XdNGNb/)
+- See what other people have build here: [Just Animate 3 Demos]() // TODO

 ## Need help or have ideas?